-She is regularly invited to speak at external events, on issues ranging from product compliance and food labelling through to consumer protection and advertising and marketing issues.
-She regularly contributes material to PLC in respect of advertising issues, including price and prize promotions.
-She delivers client training on topics ranging from product compliance, recall and liability, consumer rights legislation changes and the use of social media in advertising and marketing.
+She is frequently invited to speak at external events, on issues ranging from product compliance and food safety and labelling through to consumer protection law.
+She regularly contributes material to PLC in respect of advertising issues, and is jointly responsible for maintaining practice notes on prize promotions and Gambling Act requirements.

 - Retail, manufacturing, transport and education sector clients on consumer law requirements, including the Consumer Protection from Unfair Trading Regulations, the Consumer Contract Regulations and the Consumer Rights Act.
 She has also extensively advised on the approach taken by the Competition and Markets Authority in its work on consumer protection legislation, as well as advising on Consumer Protection Act requirements.
 She has worked with clients in developing guidance on the remedies available to consumers under the legislation, advising on complaints procedures to be followed by front-line staff, and how to handle the threatened or actual use of publicity by consumers in an attempt to gain compensation, including on social media

 - manufacturers and retailers on a wide range of product compliance issues, including those relating to Covid-19 and post Brexit issues, and on potential and actual product recall issues, including carrying out risk analysis to enable the client to decide on the most appropriate course of action, and whether to withdraw or recall products.
 She has extensively advised on the regulatory requirements for face coverings and masks over the last 12 months, as well as the impact of the delayed implementation of EU medical device regulations due to the pandemic, and is providing on-going advice on the divergence between EU and UK regulatory requirements, and the changes required to both food and non-food product compliance and labelling